Demystifying the concept of American ‘net-neutrality’ – separating fact from fiction

 The argument proffered by those in favour of repealing existing net-neutrality laws in the US is that companies like Comcast or AT & T are private bodies who should be able to operate freely in the market place with as few restrictions as possible.
 The counter-argument states that because customers in certain areas have a limited set of options in respect of which provider to choose, it is merely helping to enshrine a monopoly rather than allowing free consumer choice to flourish.

-US based journalist Joe Lauria summed up the conflict when saying that it is essentially an argument over weather big government or big corporations control internet service provision in the US.
+US based journalist Joe Lauria summed up the conflict when saying that it is essentially an argument over whether big government or big corporations control internet service provision in the US.

 Wikileaks founder Julian Assange followed this train of thought and cautioned Trump that in spite of his ‘pro-business’ policies, many big corporations are Trump opponents and favour the equally pro-business Democratic party whose guiding ‘ideologue’ is still Hillary Clinton for all intents and purposes.